rscarson/lavendeux-parser2/language-docs.md

 ### 2.2 Bitwise operations

 All bitwise operations are performed on, and result in integers.
-Booleans will be upgraded to int, and all other types will be downgraded to int
+If an operand cannot be cast to integer it will result in an error.
-Available operators:
+Booleans will be upgraded to int, and all other types will be truncated to int Available operators:
 - `~` bitwise not
 - `^` bitwise xor